MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-change-sort.md

 > Not all visuals can be sorted.
 For example, the following visuals cannot be sorted: treemap, map, filled map, scatter, gauge, card, waterfall.

 ## Saving changes you make to sort order
 Power BI reports retain the filters, slicers, sorting, and other data view changes that you make.
 So if you navigate away from a report, and return later, your changes are saved.
-If you want to revert your changes back to the report designer's settings, select **Reset to default** from the top menubar.
+If you want to revert your changes back to the report designer's settings, select **Reset to default** from the upper menu bar.

 ![persistent sorting](media/end-user-change-sort/power-bi-reset.png)